 Tabby was the youngest of what Brigham Young called the "royal line" of brothers.
-He was the last of his brothers to die in 1902 in the Rock Creek area of what is now Tabiona on the Uinta Valley Reservation, Utah.
-He sat in on all Council meetings during the Black Hawk War making critical decissions.
-He was signor of three treaties, the Goship Treaty of Peace, the 1865 Spanish Fork Treaty, the 1867 Heber Treaty of Peace.
+He was the last of his brothers to die in c.
+1898 in Tabiona on the Uintah Valley Reservation, Utah.
+He sat in on all Council meetings during the Black Hawk War making critical decisions.
+He was signor of three agreements, the Goship agreement of Peace, the 1865 Spanish Fork Treaty, the 1867 Heber agreement of Peace.

 Black Hawk performed many heroic acts of courage

 and bravery, and it is a matter of record that he sought sacred

 guidance in all his decisions.
 I firmly believe that, were it not